nicholasbailey/stand-takehome-challenge/README.md

 ### Underwiting the UI
-Underwriting UI is another simple React app with a single form that allows the user to evaluate inspections against the rules engine.
+Underwriting UI is another simple React app with a single form that allows the user to evaluate inspections against the rules engine, with an optional date paramenter.

+Both UIs are extremely minimal.
+This is deliberate.
+UIs are much more likely to radically change between prototype, initial 'MVP' design, and final delivered design than APIs.
+Overstructing a prototype UI can lead to you having much more code to refactor down the road.

 ## User flow